hexaxsoftwares/houx.js/README.md

 For multiple root Nodes, you can wrap them in square bracket `return ()=>[el('p', 'Header'), el('input')]`

-the first argument is required and  must be a string value of a valid html/svg/resolved Custom NodeMake tag name, an unresolved NodeMake instance or an instance of a widget, other two arguments  can be dynamicaly passed as children `el` nodes or attributes.
+the first argument is required and  must be a string value of a valid html/svg/resolved Custom makeNativeElement tag name, an unresolved makeNativeElement instance or an instance of a widget, other two arguments  can be dynamicaly passed as children `el` nodes or attributes.

 The el function accepts only three arguments, whereas 2nd and 3rd arguments can be passed dynamicaly,  if there are no need for any, it absence does not matter as there is no contextual defined position for any of the both, unlike other frameworks where you have to pass a positional arguments or null  to the hyperscript function.